Updated March 2016

 Q. What is the policy for granting Category 1-A credit for non-osteopathic programs accredited by the ACCME or approved by the AAFP, for AOA members that hold certificates for specialties or subspecialties with less than 300 certificate holders?

-A. In recognition of AOA members who hold specialty or subspecialty certificates in specialties with less than 300 certificate holders may have difficulty accruing the necessary AOA 1-A credits required for membership, such members may apply AMA PRA Category 1 Credit™ or AAFP Category 1 credits to their AOA 1-A credit requirement up to the maximum of 15 CME credits per CME cycle to meet the Category 1-A credit requirement for membership.
+A. In recognition of AOA members who hold specialty or subspecialty certificates in specialties with less than 300 certificate holders, such members may apply AMA PRA Category 1 Credit™ or AAFP Category 1 credits to their AOA 1-A credit up to a maximum of 15 CME credits per CME cycle.

 To qualify for AOA Category 1-A CME credit under this policy the following criteria must be met: